 He rebuilt a monastery in Via del Lavatore and for the same monastery two adjoining houses.
 The entrance to the monastery shows that the experiences

 made in designing houses split into flats, ended by influencing the design of religious buildings too.
 It shows also that, while the upper classes

 interesting piece of architecture.
-The house shown to the right is opposite the back entrance of Palazzo del Quirinale and it has a nice view
+The house in Vicolo Scanderbeg is opposite the back entrance to Palazzo del Quirinale and it has a nice view

 over its little loggia (reflected in the glass of the window).